kintone/cli-kintone/README.md

 #### Table

 - The row where a record begins has a PRIMARY_MARK(`*`) on the "`*`" field.
-- The data of fields outside the Table are specified in the row with PRIMARY_MARK(`*`)
+- The data of fields outside the Table are specified in the row with PRIMARY_MARK(`*`).
   - The data of fields outside the Table in other rows will be ignored.
-- The data of fields inside the Table are specified with one or multiple rows
+- The data of fields inside the Table are specified with one or more rows.
-  - If there is no data about the Table in the row, the row is ignored
+  - If there is no data about the Table in the row, the row is ignored.

 ```csv
 "*","Text","Table","TextInTable"